-All-University academic requirements and policies that apply to both undergraduate and graduate study are stated in the "General Information" section of the Michigan State University Catalog.
-The "Undergraduate Education" section of the catalog states policies related to the undergraduate study; the "Graduate Education" section has reference to graduate study.
+All-University academic requirements and policies that apply to both undergraduate and graduate study are stated in the "General Information" section of the Academic Programs.
+Included are the Code of Teaching Responsibility and the Guidelines Governing Privacy and Release of Student Records."
+The "Undergraduate Education" section and the "Graduate Education" section state policies related to their respective levels of study.
 The programs of study and the requirements of the individual colleges are stated in the section of the catalog entitled "The Colleges and Programs of Study."
 Students are encouraged to consult their academic advisers concerning academic requirements.